At American Adventure, guests enjoy a patriotic celebration of American history, featuring animatronics, film, and music.

 - Take in the details featured throughout the attraction, including those before the show proper.

-- Be prepared for lovely music.
+- Enjoy the lovely music during the show.
 “Two Brothers” is an especially beautiful number.

 - The American Adventure, along with the rest of World Showcase, typically opens at 11 AM, two hours after Future World.